oliviamoxley03-art/P1/README.md

 ## Teaching The Request Business Letter To Level 1 and 2 EML Students

- A three-day, ready-to-teach guide for helping Level 1-2 English learners who speak Spanish to write a short, correctly formatted request letter.
+ A three-day, ready-to-teach guide for helping Level 1 and 2 English learners who speak Spanish to write a short, correctly formatted request letter.

 ### The Problem

 Most business letter resources are written for native English speakers.
-This guide serves as a bridge between business writing conventions and Level 1 and 2 EML learners’ unique needs.
+This guide serves as a bridge between business writing conventions and the unique needs of Level 1 and 2 English Multilingual Learners (EML).

 ### Who This Guide Is For

 Teachers of middle school classes made up of Spanish-speaking EML students who are classified as Level 1 or Level 2 learners.

-You may be ESL-certified, or a content-area teacher who teaches EML classes This guide assumes a classroom made up entirely of Level 1-2 students whose native language is Spanish.
+You may be ESL-certified, or a content-area teacher who teaches EML classes.
+This guide assumes a classroom made up entirely of Level 1 or 2 students whose native language is Spanish.
+Level 1 and Level 2 describe early-stage English proficiency — students at these levels are still building foundational vocabulary and sentence-level control.

 ### What You Will Accomplish